 AdmissionApplicants seeking admission to any of the IU School of Medicine (IUSM) Health Professions Programs must be enrolled as a degree-seeking student on the IU Indianapolis campus or admitted to the campus for the appropriate term of entry.
 In addition, applicants must also submit a completed application packet to the specific program's admissions committee by the program's application deadline.
 Please see program specific requirements in the "Degree Programs" section of this publication.
-The program specific application can be found in the admissions section of the Health Professions Programs website (http://medicine.iu.edu/hpp).
+The program specific application can be found in the admissions section of the Health Professions Programs website here.